prakashbh/dsa-2019/README.md

 > PH

 #### Note:
 You will find all the course resources and related information on this page.
-The page is divided into three major sections.
+The page is divided into four major sections.

 1. Challenges
 2. Course Notes and Details
 3. Lab Resources
+4. Course Project

 Every programmer must have an owned library of codes.
 They come in handy at need.
 Here is mine: [Day-Today Codes](https://github.com/prakashbh/day-today-codes).
 If you create and have a library of your own, well, you should!